f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/workload/workload-deployments-on-azure.rst

     - Private IP should be assigned from SLI subnet selected
 .. image:: ./assets/assets-azure/smsv2-azure-cvm-6.png

-8. Navigate to the CE site in F5 Distributed Cloud and ping the client VM private IP, it should be reachable
+8. Navigate to the CE site in F5 Distributed Cloud and ping the Ubuntu VM private IP, it should be reachable

 .. image:: ./assets/assets-azure/smsv2-azure-cvm-7.png